In the guide

 The current law that applies to the overall safety of these particular products is the General Product Safety Regulations 2005 (GPSR).
 Under the GPSR, manufacturers, own-branders and importers have the same responsibilities and are collectively termed 'producers'.
 See 'General product safety: producers' for more information on these Regulations.

-Candles and similar products are considered as articles that intentionally release a substance during use.
-Consideration therefore needs to be given to the substance that gives these products their fragrance.
-It may be a substance that is classified under Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures, in which case the product will require labelling in accordance with the requirements of this Regulation.
+Candles and similar products are considered to be articles that intentionally release a substance during use.
+Therefore, consideration needs to be given to the substance that gives these products their fragrance.
+It may be a substance that is classified under assimilated Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures, in which case the product will require labelling in accordance with the requirements of this Regulation.
 This EU Regulation adopted the United Nations' 'globally harmonised system' and, since leaving the EU, it has been adopted as part of GB legislation and is now known as GB CLP.

 Since leaving the EU, the Health and Safety Executive (HSE) has become the relevant GB CLP agency, overseeing GB CLP functions for substances and mixtures placed on the GB market.